The Training Programme

 What is a School-Led PGCE?

-Starting from September 2024, the School-Led PGCE program will replace the School Direct route for initial teacher training (ITT).
+Starting from September 2024, the School-Led PGCE program replaced the School Direct route for initial teacher training (ITT).
 This program is similar to the School Direct route as it is operated by a partnership of a lead school, other schools, and an accredited training provider.
 For the Rural Schools Alliance, the lead school is Swanmore College, and the University of Winchester is the accredited training provider.

 Trainees, like you, will be recruited by us instead of the University of Winchester.
 Upon successful completion of the interview process, you will be enrolled by the University and begin your training at the start of the Autumn term, joining the school community.
 In comparison to university-based PGCEs, you will spend more time in school, gaining practical experience and becoming familiar with day-to-day life, ultimately becoming a confident and competent member of the school community.
-Starting in September 2024, the School-Led PGCE replaces the School Direct route for initial teacher training (ITT).

 Your training